I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Pedanius Dioscordes, 40-90 CE

-The ancient Romans recognized lavender for its great healing and antiseptic qualities and for its usefulness in deterring insects.
-The first written record of the healing uses of lavender appears to be that of Dioscorides in 77 AD.
-Dioscordes, a Greek military physician under the Roman Emperor, Nero, collected medicinal plants from around the Mediterranean.
-He described these plants and provided information about their medical uses in a 5-volume work entitled De Materia Medica.
+The ancient Romans recognized lavender for its great healing and antiseptic qualities, and for deterring insects.
+The first written record of the healing uses of lavender appears to be that of Dioscorides in 77 CE.
+Dioscordes, a Greek military physician under the Roman Emperor Nero, collected medicinal plants from around the Mediterranean.
+He described these plants and provided information about their medical uses in a 5-volume work De Materia Medica.
 Lavender, he noted, when taken internally relieved indigestion, headaches and sore throats.
 Externally, lavender could be used to clean wounds and burns or treat skin ailments.

 Roman soldiers took lavender on campaigns with them to dress war wounds.
 Lavender was strewn on the floor to sweeten the air, fumigate sick rooms and as incense for religious ceremonies.
 Romans perfumed themselves, their clothes and furniture with lavender oils and perfumes.Women also hung lavender next to their beds as an aphrodisiac.

 Lavender's medicinal properties were mostly lost during the Middle Ages, although it was grown in the herb gardens of monasteries.
 The German nun, Hildegard of Bingen, advocated the use of lavender water, a decoction of vodka, gin or brandy mixed with lavender for migraines, and lavender as a deterrent for lice.